top of page

 Honolulu, Oʻahu

-Bustling city with top-tier hospitals like Queen’s Medical Center and Kaiser.
-Great nightlife, hiking (Diamond Head!), and famous beaches like Waikiki.
+A bustling city with top-tier hospitals like Queen’s Medical Center and Kaiser.
+Enjoy great nightlife, hiking (Diamond Head!), and famous beaches like Waikiki.

 Waimea, Kauaʻi

-Small-town charm on the lush “Garden Isle.”
+Experience small-town charm on the lush “Garden Isle.”
 Expect rural living, scenic coastline, and peaceful vibes.
-Closest hospital is Kauai Veterans Memorial.
+The closest hospital is Kauai Veterans Memorial.

 Kahului, Maui